 Research on Property belonging to the Hagen Family

-Facts & Files was commissioned by the Hagen family to conduct research on property which was looted due to persecution after 1933.
+Facts & Files was commissioned by the Hagen family to conduct research on property which was looted or sold under duress due to persecution after 1933.

 Together with other Berlin entrepreneurs Carl Hagen donated paintings by impressionists’ artist to the Berlin National Gallery between 1904 and 1907.